 By Stefaan Ghijs

 Many people often talk about private jets, but they actually refer to a private aircraft instead.
 Whether the aircraft is equipped with propellers or jet engines is seen as irrelevant by people.
-Simply put, the word private jet is used by a lot of people to describe private flying.
+To make things simple: The word private jet is used by a lot of people to describe private flying.

 Despite the popularity of private jets, a propeller plane continues to play a very important role in today’s air transport.
 Most airlines use propeller aircraft for shorter distance flights.
 A propeller-driven aircraft is an efficient aircraft for flights with a distance between 700 and 1000 kilometers.
 For longer distances, a propeller aircraft is not the most efficient and cost-effective aircraft.